 The mobile experience will only continue to develop.
 It started in the early aughts, but honestly, the writing was on the wall when someone made a killing selling an app that simulated drinking a beer for only $2.99.

 When it comes to your company’s IT service desk and resolving time-sensitive support tickets, agility is paramount.
-A help desk with a good mobile experience is therefore essential.
+A help desk software with a good mobile experience is therefore essential.
 After all, premier customer service in 2022 requires speed and precision.

 The following will dive into why every IT help desk needs to include a good mobile experience for both users and agents, and what exactly makes a great help desk with 5 key features to look out for.